nestjsx/nestjs-config/README.md

 ### Getting Started

-Let's imagine that we have a folder called `config` in our project under `src`
+Let's imagine that we have a folder called `src/config` in our project that contains several configuration files.

 ```bash
 /src